Methodist Hospital (Omaha, Nebraska)

-Methodist Hospital is a general hospital located at 8303 Dodge St., Omaha, Nebraska.
-It is one of three major facilities comprising the Nebraska Methodist Health System.
+Methodist Hospital is a general hospital located at 8303 Dodge St., Omaha, Nebraska, United States.
+It is one of four major facilities comprising the Nebraska Methodist Health System.
 The hospital includes over 2,000 full-time employees and 400 physicians on active staff.
 Methodist's services include cardiovascular surgery, neurosurgery, women's services, cancer care, gastroenterology, orthopedics, and comprehensive diagnostic services.

 It was the first hospital in Nebraska to earn Magnet designation for nursing excellence from the American Nurses Credentialing Center.
 The hospital was established in 1891 and was originally located in a small three-story house.
 The hospital then moved to a larger location in 1908.
 The hospital moved to its current location in 1968 with a single hospital tower.
 In 1981 a second hospital tower opened, adjacent to the first.